Jpedrdo/FightGym/README.md

   <img src="src/assets/screenContact.png" width="30%">
 </p>

 <h2 align="center">Using TypeScript, React and styled with Tailwind, this is FightGym.
-A gym website with all the information you need to get in shape.</h2>
+A gym website with all information you need to get in shape.</h2>

 <br />